Carrier Command: Gaea Mission: Plot

-The story takes place on the planet-moon Taurus, a pivotal battleground in the war between two factions: the United Earth Coalition (UEC), and the Asia Pacific Alliance (APA), the latter having gained control of the water supply on Earth in an apocalyptic conflict.
+The story takes place on the planet-moon Taurus, a pivotal battleground in the war between two factions: the United Earth Coalition (UEC) and the Asia Pacific Alliance (APA), the latter having gained control of Earth’s water supply in an apocalyptic conflict.

-The player controls UEC lieutenant Myrik.
-Myrik leads a team on a mission to gain control of Taurus.
-The mission is led by Major Harrigan with Captain Aurora as second-in-command.
-Myrik and his team arrive in orbit and travel to the surface by drop-pod.
-During descent, the pod comes under fire from an anti-aircraft missile, but the team survive and gain control of an APA Carrier.
-They start to conquer islands controlled by APA and try to reconnect with other UEC units.
-They intercept a video that shows the execution of Major Harrigan by an unknown APA officer whose voice is familiar to Myrik.
+The player controls UEC Lieutenant Myrik.
+Myrik leads a team on a mission to take control of Taurus.
+The mission is led by Major Harrigan, with Captain Aurora as second-in-command.
+Myrik and his team arrive in orbit and travel to the surface in a drop-pod.
+During descent, the pod comes under fire from an anti-aircraft missile, but the team survives and takes control of an APA Carrier.
+They begin to conquer islands controlled by the APA and attempt to reconnect with other UEC units.
+They intercept a video showing the execution of Major Harrigan by an unknown APA officer, whose voice sounds familiar to Myrik.
 Myrik and his team find some UEC soldiers and reconnect with Aurora.
-It is revealed that the APA is building a more advanced Carrier to face Myrik.
+It is then revealed that the APA is building a more advanced Carrier to face Myrik.

-Myrik tries to stop the APA from building the Carrier but it is too late and Aurora is captured and the APA officer is revealed to be Mao Shin, an old enemy of Myrik's.
-A cat-and-mouse game between the two starts, eventually culminating in a final battle.
-The ending is dependent on the player's actions during the final battle.
+Myrik tries to stop the APA from building the Carrier, but it is too late and Aurora is captured.
+The APA officer is revealed to be Mao Shin, an old enemy of Myrik’s.
+A cat-and-mouse game between the two begins, eventually culminating in a final battle.
+The ending depends on the player’s actions during the final battle.

-In the bad ending Mao Shin escapes, killing Aurora in process.
-Myrik is captured on the heavily damaged carrier as APA forces led by Mao Shin take control of it.
-Myrik's team is dead inside the Carrier.
+In the bad ending, Mao Shin escapes, killing Aurora in the process.
+Myrik is captured on the heavily damaged Carrier as APA forces led by Mao Shin take control of it.
+Myrik’s team is dead inside the Carrier.

-In the good ending Aurora kills Mao Shin, but is fatally injured.
-She dies in Myrik's arms.
-Myrik is a commander of the UEC Carrier fleet.
+In the good ending, Aurora kills Mao Shin, but is fatally injured.
+She dies in Myrik’s arms.
+Myrik becomes a commander of the UEC Carrier fleet.
 The game ends with Myrik noting that the battle for Taurus has only just begun.